manni07/observer-patch-holography/book/chapter-03-screen.md

 Black holes are not the only source of horizons.

-**Cosmological horizons**: The universe is expanding.
-Beyond a certain distance-about 46 billion light-years-galaxies are receding faster than light.
-Light from those regions will never reach us.
+**Cosmological horizons**: The universe is expanding, and cosmology distinguishes the observable-universe scale from the future event horizon.
+The key point here is that there are regions from which light cannot reach us, so observer access is finite.

 **Acceleration horizons**: If you accelerate continuously, there is a region behind you from which light can never catch up.
 You have a **Rindler horizon**.
 This produces the **Unruh effect**: an accelerating observer perceives the vacuum as a warm bath of particles.